Remembering Steve Cropper / Playwright Tom Stoppard

 who

-They don't have um T V or whatever.
+They don't have T V or whatever.
 They they're just there with themselves.

 we were in the same situation.

 Do you think that's a good device for exploring the difference between art and life?
-Because like the framing play becomes reality even though it's really theater too.
+Because the framing play becomes reality, even though it's really theater, too.

-Yes, it's it's something I don't know why, but it's there's something about that which clearly appeals to me because I've used it more than once, more than twice.
+Yes, it's something.
+I don't know why, but there's something about that which clearly appeals to me because I've I've used it more than once, more than twice.

 another known